Are the leaves from a Southeast Asian tree the next important weapon in the fight against America’s opioid epidemic?

 However, kratom’s checkered legal past and its current status as an unregulated herbal supplement have left many, including members of law enforcement and the medical field, uncertain about it.

-In fact, the Food and Drug Administration (FDA) issued a "public health advisory" on November 14 about kratom.
+In fact, the Food and Drug Administration (FDA) issued a

 Agency officials said they were concered about the product's "deadly risks."
 They said it's "very troubling" that people think they can use kratom to treat opioid withdrawal symptoms.